line/line-bot-sdk-perl/README.md

 LINE::Bot::API is a client library which lets you easily start using the LINE Messaging API.
 You can create a bot which runs on the LINE app by registering for a LINE Messaging API account.
-You can create a **Messaging API** account from the [LINE Business Center](https://business.line.me/).
+You can create a **Messaging API** account from the [LINE Developers site](https://developers.line.me/en/docs/messaging-api/getting-started/).

-You can find the **Channel secret** and **Channel access token** on the Basic information page on the Channel Console which you can access from the [LINE Business Center](https://business.line.me/).
+You can find the **channel secret** and **channel access token** on the "Channel settings" page on the [LINE Developers console](https://developers.line.me/console/) which you can access from the [LINE Developers site](https://developers.line.me/).

-Use this documentation and the LINE Developers documentation to get you started developing your own bot!
+Use this documentation and our [developer documentation](https://developers.line.me/en/docs/messaging-api/overview/) to get started developing your own bot!

 # METHODS